-An HMS Permit is required for all owners/operator of vessels in the Gulf of Mexico fishing for and/or retaining the HMS regulated species of tunas, billfishes, swordfish and sharks.
+An HMS Permit is required for all owners/operators of vessels recreationally fish for and/or retaining regulated Atlantic Highly Migratory Species (HMS) species (tunas, billfishes, swordfish and sharks).
 The Atlantic HMS Permits will be valid from the date of issuance through Dec.
-31, 2021.
-The permit fee is \$20.
+31, 2024.
+The permit fee is \$20..
 NOTE: This permit requires the reporting of all recreationally caught swordfish, billfish, and bluefin tuna within 24 hours of landing that species, please see hmspermits.noaa.gov/catchReports for more details.

-An Atlantic HMS Charter/Headboat Permit is required for all charter or headboat fishing for and/or retaining regulated Atlantic HMS
+An Atlantic HMS Charter/Headboat Permit is required for all charter or headboat fishing for and/or retaining regulated Atlantic HMS in federal waters of the Gulf of Mexico.
+The HMS Charter/Headboat Permit will be valid from the date of issuance through Dec.
+31, 2024.
+The permit fee is \$20.